BarRaiser

 Structured interviews are a great way to remove bias from hiring.
 They allow for different types of questions to be asked and can help you assess the skills and characteristics that candidates possess.

 If you want to remove bias in your hiring practices, one way to do so is to take a skills test.
-This can help identify candidates with the skills and qualities you’re looking for, regardless of their background or ethnicity.
-Some companies also use this test as an opportunity to assess candidates’ work ethic and communication skills.
+This can help identify candidates with the skills and qualities you seek, regardless of their background or ethnicity.
+Some companies also use this test to assess candidates’ work ethic and communication skills.

 8. Build a foundation of trust

 Removing bias in hiring starts with building a foundation of trust.
 This starts with open communication and honest assessments.
 When both parties feel comfortable sharing their thoughts and feelings, it will be easier to discern if someone is a good fit for the job.
-Additionally, provide opportunities for employees to share their ideas and insights about the company.
-This way, everyone involved will have a better understanding of how the company works and what improvements might be possible.
-Finally, reward individuals for exhibiting positive behaviours, regardless of whether they are hired or not.
-By doing this, you will encourage others to behave in a similar manner and build trust between all involved.
+Additionally, it provides opportunities for employees to share their ideas and insights about the company.
+This way, everyone involved will better understand how the company works and what improvements might be possible.
+Finally, reward individuals for exhibiting positive behaviors, regardless of whether they are hired.
+Doing this will encourage others to behave similarly and build trust between all involved.

 9. Use multiple hiring channels

-Using multiple hiring channels means interviewing candidates through email, phone interviews, and on-site interviews.
-This helps avoid any potential bias that could come from a face-to-face interview.
-It also allows you to get a broader range of candidates, which is important because you want the best person for the job.
+Using multiple hiring channels means interviewing candidates through email, phone, and on-site interviews.
+This helps avoid bias in hiring that could come from a face-to-face interview.
+It also allows you to get a broader range of candidates, which is essential because you want the best person for the job.

 10. Focus on the job’s behavioral needs

-One way is to focus on the job’s behavioural needs.
-For example, if a job requires heavy lifting, then candidates with muscle mass should be favoured over those without.
-This way, hiring managers are looking for qualities that will be beneficial to the job, not just traits that match their own personal preferences.
+One way is to focus on the job’s behavioral requirements.
+For example, if a job requires heavy lifting, candidates with muscle mass should be favored over those without.
+This way, hiring managers seek qualities that will benefit the job, not just traits that match their personal preferences, and easily avoid bias in hiring.

 Another way to remove bias is to use blind interviews.
 This means interviewees don’t know which position they’re applying for until after the interview has ended.
 This prevents people from unconsciously choosing candidates based on their perceived background or ethnicity.